Isaac Okoro NBA Preview vs. the Wizards

 Isaac Okoro Insights vs. the Wizards

-- Okoro has taken 6.3 shots per game this season and made 3.1 per game, which account for 5.2% and 5.4%, respectively, of his team's total.
+- This season, he's put up 5.1% of the Cavaliers' attempted field goals, as he's averaging 6.2 per contest.

-- This season, he's accounted for 5.4% of his team's three-pointers made, averaging 0.9 per game.
+- He's attempted 2.6 threes per game, or 5.2% of his team's shots from beyond the arc this season.

-- Okoro's opponents, the Wizards, have a middling offensive tempo, ranking 16th in the NBA with 105.5 possessions per game, while his Cavaliers rank 22nd in possessions per game with 100.9.
+- Okoro's Cavaliers average 100.9 possessions per game, which ranks 20th among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 15th with 105.4 possessions per contest.

-- Allowing 126.2 points per contest, the Wizards are the worst squad in the league on defense.
+- Defensively, the Wizards are last in the NBA, conceding 126.6 points per game.

-- Giving up 49.7 rebounds per game, the Wizards are the worst team in the NBA.
+- On the boards, the Wizards have allowed 50.0 rebounds per game, which is worst in the NBA.

-- Looking at assists, the Wizards have allowed 30.3 per contest, worst in the NBA.
+- The Wizards are the worst squad in the league, allowing 30.5 assists per game.

-- Looking at 3-pointers, the Wizards have allowed 13.1 makes per game, 16th in the NBA.
+- In terms of 3-pointers, the Wizards are ranked 18th in the league, conceding 13.3 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!